 Kristen never gave up–in fact, her goal was to be there when her children received each pre-selected gift or pre-written milestone note.
 And, for some of her children’s birthdays, she was there as they opened the gifts and read the letters she had prepared years before.

-In honor of her birthday, here are 18 ideas, many from families who have been served by Inheritance of Hope, for easy and fun legacy-building activities:
+In honor of Kristen’s legacy, here are 18 ideas, many from families who have been served by Inheritance of Hope, for easy and fun legacy-building activities:

 1. Put on some tunes and sing together.
 Music is powerful.
 Songs stick in our memory easily, and happy times singing and dancing just strengthen family bonds.
 You can also make a playlist of your favorite music to share with your kids.